 Understanding Structs in Go: The Foundation of Data Modeling

 In Go, there are no classes like in Java or Python.
 Instead, Go provides something more lightweight but equally powerful — structs.
+Before diving in, make sure you’re familiar with Go’s basic data types — structs are built on top of them.
 Structs let you define your own types that group related data together.
 If you’re building real-world Go applications, you’ll use structs constantly.

-Let’s walk through what structs are, how to use them, and how they help you organize data cleanly.
+Let’s walk through what structs are, how to use them, how to attach methods, add JSON tags, embed one struct in another, and how structs relate to Go interfaces.

 Why Use Structs?

 Imagine you’re building a blogging platform and want to represent a blog post.
-Without structs, you’d manage individual variables like this:
+Without structs, you’d manage individual variables:

 title := "Go Structs Guide"